Pauly D: Music and disc jockey career

 In 2010, DelVecchio released a single, "Beat Dat Beat (It's Time To)".
 He was also nominated for the "America's Best DJ" competition in 2010 and 2011.

 After numerous rumors, on August 11, 2011, DelVecchio confirmed to XXL that he had signed a three-album deal with 50 Cent's labels G-Unit Records & G-Note Records and that he will also be releasing headphones under the label.

-In 2011, DelVecchio announced that he would open for Britney Spears on her Femme Fatale Tour in North America in selected cities.
+Also that year, DelVecchio announced that he would open for Britney Spears on her Femme Fatale Tour in North America in selected cities.

 In July 2012, DelVecchio tweeted that Big Sean was with him in the studio working on his new album, which will be released in 2013.

-In August 2012, Wrestling Inc. reported that DelVecchio would be the social media ambassador for SummerSlam.
+In August, Wrestling Inc. reported that DelVecchio would be the social media ambassador for SummerSlam.

-DelVecchio released the first single of his debut album, called "Back to Love", on January 15, 2012, featuring British singer Jay Sean.

-In 2016, DelVecchio released a single called "Did You Know" with Tdot illdude.

-On April 5, 2019, DelVecchio released his third single called "Silver & Gold" with James Kaye.
+DelVecchio released the first single of his debut album, called "Back to Love", on January 15, 2013, featuring British singer Jay Sean.
+In 2016, DelVecchio released a single called "Did You Know" with Tdot illdude.On April 5, 2019, DelVecchio released his third single called "Silver & Gold" with James Kaye.

-Other reality TV appearances
+Other reality television appearances

+In June 2012, DelVecchio was a contestant on the Fox show called The Choice.
 In 2016, DelVecchio joined the cast of Famously Single on the E! network.
 The show follows eight single celebrities who move in together to examine their romantic problems.

-In 2018, he joined the cast Marriage Bootcamp: Reality Stars 11 with Aubrey O'Day.
-The couple first met while filming Famously Single.
+In 2018, he joined the cast Marriage Bootcamp: Reality Stars 11 with Aubrey O'Day, whom he first met while filming Famously Single.
+Also in 2018, DelVecchio rejoined the Jersey Shore castmates for the show's sequel series, Jersey Shore: Family Vacation.
+The series ran from 2018 to 2026.

 In 2019, DelVecchio was part of the cast of Game of Clones, a dating show where he was looking for a Megan Fox lookalike.
 In April 2019, DelVecchio appeared on the MTV reality dating series Double Shot at Love, along with Jersey Shore castmate Vinny Guadagnino.

 In 2020, DelVecchio and Vinny Guadagnino were cast on another MTV reality series, Revenge Prank.
 In 2022, DelVecchio served as the official narrator for the reality party-competition series All Star Shore on Paramount+.

 Personal life

-In October 2013, DelVecchio announced that he was the father of a daughter, Amabella Sophia, born in New Jersey.
+In October 2013, DelVecchio announced that he fathered a daughter, Amabella Sophia, born in New Jersey.